john-mantas/athena-ghost-theme/README.md

 🚢&nbsp;Ghost's [GH Deploy Action](.github/workflows/deploy-theme.yml) included by default.
 [Learn more how to deploy your theme automatically](https://github.com/TryGhost/action-deploy-theme)

 ➕&nbsp;Extensible by design.
 Rollup's configuration structure makes it easy to add [any number of plugins easily](https://github.com/rollup/plugins).

-&nbsp;

 ## Theme structure